Updated on 12/15/2022

 Talking about your panic attack might help you understand what triggered it and how it affected you.
 If you have someone close enough, talk to them about your panic attack and what it could mean.
 Exploring your feelings and fears with a loved one can be very helpful.

 Panic attacks are dreadful burdens.
 They can be challenging to understand and cope with.
 If you’re having difficulties dealing with your panic attacks or the after-effects they cause you, it might be time to consider seeking professional help from a therapist or other mental health professional who understands what you’re going through.

 Therapists are skilled in techniques that are known to be effective for preventing attacks and alleviating the after effects of a panic attack hangover.

 Psychotherapy (talk therapy) has been found very effective at treating panic disorders.
 Online cognitive behavioral therapy (CBT) is a method of talk therapy that helps you learn different ways of thinking, behaving, and reacting so you can better-manage your panic attack symptoms and have the tools you need to recover from them.

-Exposure therapy is a type of cognitive behavioral therapy — that can be used on its own or in combination with CBT — that’s helpful in treating severe anxiety disorders and panic attacks.
+Exposure therapy is one of the types of CBT. that can be used on its own or in combination with CBT, that’s helpful in treating severe types of anxiety disorders and panic attacks.
 During online exposure therapy, you’ll learn how to confront fears you have that can be contributing to your panic attacks.